UKCloud/documentation/articles/openshift/oshift-trials-gs.md

 ## Image Security

-Customers should take care when creating there container images to ensure the images do not run as root.
+Customers should take care when creating their container images to ensure the images do not run as root.
 Containers should be set up to run as a user which has just enough rights to run the container workload.

 **OpenShift documentation:** [*Creating images*](https://docs.openshift.com/container-platform/3.11/creating_images/index.html) and [*Using images*](https://docs.openshift.com/container-platform/3.11/getting_started/index.html)